 He is highly regarded and approachable with excellent judgment and strong leadership qualities.

 Historically Richard has defended in well-known reported cases such as R v Rainzeib Ahmed & Habib Ahmed, the first prosecution in the UK alleging membership of Al Qaeda and attending terrorist training camps in Pakistan.
 He defended in R v Stringer (now reported) which was a significant pre-Jogee joint enterprise murder authority.
 In R v Jonathan Hirst (2018) Operation Lunar, Richard successfully dismissed a £184 million tax scheme fraud attracting national press interest.

-Notable cases in 2019 include defending in a high profile Organised Crime Conspiracy to Murder (R v T & others), defending the murder of a man from Sale who was stabbed following an argument outside him home (R v P ) and acting in a sizeable Trading Standards matter.
+defending as a Leading Silk in the largest rape trial in UK histroy (R v S), defending in a high profile Organised Crime Conspiracy to Murder (R v T & others), defending the murder of a man from Sale who was stabbed following an argument outside him home (R v P) and acting in a sizeable Trading Standards matter.